 The preparation of financial statements in conformity with U.S. GAAP requires that we make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
 While we believe that the estimates and related assumptions used in the preparation of the consolidated financial statements are reasonable, actual results could differ from those estimates.
 The use of estimates is or could be a significant factor affecting the reported carrying values of flight equipment, acquired contractual rights, accruals, asset valuation, guarantee reserves, and allowance for credit losses.
 In developing these estimates, we are required to make subjective and complex decisions that are inherently uncertain and subject to material changes as facts and circumstances change.
+Actual results may differ from our estimates under different conditions.

-CASH AND CASH EQUIVALENTS
+CASH AND CASH EQUIVALENTS AND RESTRICTED CASH

-Cash and cash equivalents primarily include highly liquid investments with an original maturity of three months or less.
+Cash and cash equivalents primarily include cash on hand, demand deposits with banks and highly liquid investments with an original maturity of three months or less.
 The line item on our balance sheet also includes restricted cash as described below.